Import from Sketch or Figma

-Sketch is a popular vector graphics tool that is well suited for UI design.
-Flinto provides a downloadable Sketch plugin which allows for the easy import of multiple screen designs from Sketch into Flinto.
-Sketch files can be updated and re-imported after the initial import to update the content inside Flinto.
+Sketch and Figma are a popular vector graphics tools that are well suited for UI design.
+Flinto provides a Sketch and Figma import feature which allows for the easy import of multiple screen designs from Sketch or Figma into Flinto.
+Designs can be updated and re-imported after the initial import to update the content inside Flinto.

 Importing from Sketch

 Before importing, make sure the Sketch file you want to import is open in Sketch.
 Sketch import works on the frontmost document and current page in Sketch, and requires at least one artboard to be present.
-Activate Sketch import by clicking the "Import" toolbar button.
+Activate Sketch import by clicking the "Import" toolbar button and choosing "Sketch".

 The Sketch document will be imported into your current Flinto document using the screen size and pixel density set in the Flinto document.
 If those dimensions are incorrect you can edit them in Flinto’s document properties sidebar at any time.
 Each artboard in your Sketch document will turn into a screen in Flinto.